-5.19 The majority of the Fund's investments in pooled vehicles constitute (or are referenced to) assets quoted on major stock markets.
+5.21 The majority of the Fund's investments in pooled vehicles constitute (or are referenced to) assets quoted on major stock markets.
 Although this provides underlying liquidity it is possible that dilution levies or spread costs may be incurred in realising the pooled investments, unless an in-specie transfer is obtainable.
 (In many cases, however, these costs would reflect only those that would be incurred in trading the underlying assets on a segregated basis.)
-Certain of the Fund's investments e.g. the LAMIT property units are relatively illiquid by comparison but represent a modest proportion of the Fund's assets.
+Certain of the Fund's investments e.g.